-3) An artist and their production team are also constrained by practicalities when planning a tour, such as the need to transport the set with the artist as opposed to sourcing the materials and constructing it locally.
-With short performance periods in each locale, it is often unfeasible and impractical to construct the set locally.
+A theatre company must also consider practicalities when planning a tour, such as the need to transport the set with the performers as opposed to sourcing the materials and constructing it locally.
+When a production is on the road for a short amount of time, it is often unfeasible and impractical to construct the set locally, due to cost and time constraints.
 The end result is the generation of GHG emissions produced by the various modes of transportation (e.g. planes, ships, trains, trucks) carrying the set around the world.
+Furthermore, once transported to another region, the set cannot be disposed of locally at the end of the tour.
+A series of export and import requirements mean that theatre companies have to bring the set back to the originating country.
+This translates into greater transport costs and even more emissions.